godotengine/godot-docs/classes/class_scenetree.rst

 - |void| **set_physics_interpolation_enabled**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **is_physics_interpolation_enabled**\ (\ )

-If ``true``, the renderer will interpolate the transforms of physics objects between the last two transforms, so that smooth motion is seen even when physics ticks do not coincide with rendered frames.
+If ``true``, the renderer will interpolate the transforms of objects (both physics and non-physics) between the last two transforms, so that smooth motion is seen even when physics ticks do not coincide with rendered frames.

 The default value of this property is controlled by :ref:`ProjectSettings.physics/common/physics_interpolation<class_ProjectSettings_property_physics/common/physics_interpolation>`.

+\ **Note:** Although this is a global setting, finer control of individual branches of the **SceneTree** is possible using :ref:`Node.physics_interpolation_mode<class_Node_property_physics_interpolation_mode>`.

 .. rst-class:: classref-item-separator